icornelius/plain-text-tutorials/essay-revision-tutorial.md

   and replace [hard-coded](https://en.wikipedia.org/wiki/Hard_coding) citations with citation keys.
   Revisions of argument and style are guided by @BoothCraftResearch2024.
   This work is backed up by pushing our commits to a remote repository on GitHub.
+  In the final step, we write an overview of the revision process, framed as a demonstration of skills.
 ---

 \newpage